dcjuju/juplus-/README.md

 | imageUrl     | the profile image url of the user, the url will be set as a source attribute  |
 | googleId     | the googleId of the user, the googleId will be set as a value of the given input  |
 ##Example
+> Note: id option is required it will throw an error if you didnt specify it
 ###Html
 ```
 <input type="text" id="email"/>